 The opening and closing procedure is also interrupted in case of a mechanical blockage.
 In this case, in order to operate the convertible top again:

-- 1. Switch off the ignition and then switch it on again. - 2.
-Press the button to continue the procedure in the desired direction.
+- Switch off the ignition and then switch it on again. - Press the switch to continue the procedure in the desired direction.

 Opening and closing procedure